dpidan/react-server-components-workshop/exercises/2-intro-to-workers/README.md

 1. Now, we're going to actually deploy this and make it available on the internet.

-   First, run `npx wrangler pages project create rsc-workshop`. `rsc-workshop` will be the name of the project we're creating.
+   First, run `npx wrangler pages project create rsc-workshop-daniel`. `rsc-workshop-daniel` will be the name of the project we're creating.
 When prompted for `?
 Enter the production branch name: › `, just hit Enter to use `main`.

    Next, add the following `deploy` and `predeploy` scripts to your `package.json`: